mgama14/AustinCrashProject/README.md

 ## Dimension Modeling

-To make the crash data easier to query and analyze, I modeled it into a classic star schema.
+To make the crash data easier to query and analyze, I modeled it into a classic star schema using DbSchema.
 This design allows the user to slice and filter the data across key categories.

 ![Star Schema](https://github.com/user-attachments/assets/cd0948e7-06f9-4cd1-ad54-aebb57337f4a)